Skip to Main Content

 • CV and personal statement

-All interviews will be conducted virtually for this application cycle.
-Interviews will be held on the following 3 dates:
+All interviews will be conducted in person for this application cycle.
+Interviews will be held on:

-In addition, for all interview-invited applicants there will be a virtual Program Overview and Resident Social Hour with Yale Dermatology residents the Tuesday evening prior (~6 pm ET).
-Interview day on Wednesday (~10am-5pm ET) will consist of virtual interviews with the faculty, and “Tour of Yale Dermatology & New Haven” and “Life as a Yale Dermatology Resident” provided by the residents.
+Additionally, for all interview-invited applicants, there will be a Program Overview and Resident Social Event with Yale Dermatology residents the Tuesday evening prior (approximately 6 p.m.
+ET).
+Interview day on Wednesday (approximately 8 a.m. – 2 p.m.
+ET) will consist of interviews with the faculty and tour of Yale Dermatology, Yale University, and New Haven with the residents.
+The cost of travel will be supported for applicants in need of financial assistance.

 For applicants to the Yale Dermatology Physician-Scientist (2+2) Track, interview-invited applicants will also be given the opportunity to present their research and meet additional potential scientific mentors (specific schedules for such to be determined.)